 Scott is a partner in the Business Law Group in Toronto and leads the National Construction Group.
-He is an experienced construction lawyer qualified in Texas, England and Wales, and Australia, and qualified as a foreign legal consultant in Ontario.
+He is an experienced construction lawyer qualified in Ontario, Texas, England and Wales, and Australia.
 His extensive global experience includes advising on some of the largest and most complex infrastructure and construction projects in the world.
 He is a Fellow of the Construction Lawyers Society of America, and has been recognized in the International Who’s Who of Construction Lawyers and by Legal 500: Latin America for his knowledge in projects and energy.

 Prior to pursuing a legal career, Scott practised as an architect in Australia and Canada.
 He brings this practical construction industry experience to his legal practice.
 For instance, with an understanding of the terminology used by engineers and contractors, Scott takes a straightforward approach when writing contracts to make them comprehensible for the clients he works with.

 He has in-depth experience on a wide array of projects globally in several industry sectors, including oil and gas, petrochemicals, LNG, road and rail infrastructure, power (nuclear, gas, coal, renewables), mining and metals, shipbuilding and architecture.